Purdue-CS193/homework-0-Jean-PierreCio/index.md

 # Jean-Pierre's First CS193 Homework

 ### Favorite Things About CS193
-Very organized
+-Very organized

-Amazing student TAs
+-Amazing student TAs

-Good size class
+-Good size class

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.